-The Appropriate Roles for Equity and Efficiency in a Progressive Income Tax
+The Appropriate Roles for Equity and Efficiency in a Progressive Individual Income Tax

 Increased focus on economic efficiency in formulating tax policy, at the expense of achieving equity, has resulted in decreased rate progressivity in our individual income tax.
 This decrease has exacerbated inequality.